The statue (left) is from the Royal Collection in the Łazienki Palace in Warsaw).

 Æ 22, 1 h, 5.80 g.
 Obv.
 IOYΛIA ΔOMNA CEB.
 Draped bust of Julia Domna r.
 Rev. AΔPIANOΠOΛEITΩN.
 As described above.

-There are also scarce coins of Julia Domna without these two accompanying figures (illustration) (Varbanov 3434).
+There are also scarce coins of Julia Domna without these two accompanying figures (Varbanov 3434).

-Magydus in Pamphylia, coins of Septimius Severus, Julia Domna, Macrinus and Julia Paula.
+Magydus in Pamphylia, coins of Septimius Severus, Julia Domna, Macrinus and Julia Paula (no illustrations).

-Perga in Pamphylia, coins, of Lucius Verus, Julia Domna and Maximus (illustration), on which Eros rides on a dolphin next to the figure of Aphrodite, who is naked to the waist and holds her r. to her hair and her garment with her l.
+Perga in Pamphylia, coins, of Lucius Verus (not illustrated), Julia Domna (not illustrated) and Maximus, on which Eros rides on a dolphin next to the figure of Aphrodite, who is naked to the waist and holds her r. to her hair and her garment with her l.

 Æ 26, 1 h, 11.42 g.
 Obv.
 K Γ IOY • OYH MAΞIMON (sic) • EY • CE.
 Laureate, draped and cuirassed bust of Maximus Caesar r.
 Rev. ΠEPΓAIΩN.
 As described above.